ivclab/BigGAN-Generator-Pretrained-Pytorch/README.md

 |*class 821 (512 x 512)*|

 # Dependencies
+dependencies:
+  - python=3.6
+  - cudatoolkit=10.0
+  - pytorch
+  - torchvision
+  - scipy

-Please refer to the environment.yml file.
+Please also refer to the environment.yml file.

 # Pretrained Weights
 The pretrained weights are converted from the tensorflow hub modules: